 Well, why do you bring up Clinton?

-Because it it's we're happening in the exact same time period.
+Because we're happening in the exact same time period.

 All it does is show their selective moral outrage, their inconsistency on the law, how this is all a political witch hunt for them that they've been losing every step of the way.

-It's like doubled down on stupid, knowing that you're gonna lose the hand again.
+It's like doubled down on stupid, knowing that you're going to lose the hand again.

 But if this is what the Democratic Party represents, this and the new Green Deal, it is you're looking at creating a political environment that could lead to a landslide for the president.

-If this is what they're gonna do, and this is what they want to do, and this is how they view their service to the American people, I can tell you right now, it's not gonna end well for them, no matter what they decide here.
+If this is what they're going to do and this is what they want to do, and this is how they view their service to the American people, I can tell you right now, it's not going to end well for them, no matter what they decide here.

 She was in the room.

-Well, Sean, keep in mind, even before the members came into the room, there was a sort of feeling as to whether or not this is was going to be a bit of a circus atmosphere because on Friday night, you had uh ranking member Doug Collins who sent a letter to Chairman Nadler who warned him about the issue of decorum that could uh possibly be an issue in today's hearing because for the past few uh weeks that we've seen uh the uh Democrats at uh previous hearings accuse
+Well, Sean, keep in mind, even before the members came into the room, there was a sort of feeling as to whether or not this was going to be a bit of a circus atmosphere because on Friday night, you had ranking member Doug Collins who sent a letter to Chairman Nadler who warned him about the issue of decorum that could possibly be an issue in today's hearing.

-the uh president of lying, accuse the president of crimes.
+Because for the past few weeks, we've seen the Democrats at previous hearings accuse the president of lying, accuse the president of crimes.

-And uh you had Doug Collins who said in his letter, look, you cannot do this at at these hearings because according to long-standing rules of uh of a conduct in the in the house, going back to the days of Jefferson, according to the Jefferson Manual, you you you cannot do this in in these hearings, you can't accuse the uh president outside of an impeachment hearing of of uh of the of a crime of a lying unless it is an impeachment hearing, and that's what a number of democrats have been doing.
+And you had Doug Collins who said in his letter, look, you cannot do this at these hearings because according to long-standing rules of a conduct in the House going back to the days of Jefferson, according to the Jefferson Manual, you cannot do this in these hearings.

-So all all these statements have always been out of order.
+So all these statements have always been out of order.

-So it was he was kind of hinting to Jerry Nadler, look, if you keep on making all of these statements that are completely out of order, then what's gonna stop Republicans from being out of order in these uh in these hearings?
+So he was kind of hinting to Jerry Nadler, look, if you keep on making all of these statements that are completely out of order, then what's going to stop Republicans from being out of order in these hearings?

-We're not gonna take your mock impeachment inquiry seriously.
+We're not going to take your mock impeachment inquiry seriously.

 The rules are designed to focus the debate on the facts and the law and can therefore help us discuss the findings of the special counsel with the seriousness that they deserve.

-The rules are not, however, an opportunity to do to avoid discussing serious allegations of misconduct altogether.
+The rules are not, however, an opportunity to avoid discussing serious allegations of misconduct altogether.

 And so he goes on to say that they are not going to attack the president personally, but it also means that they're not going to not discuss the allegations.